-This handbook provides you with information about your Leadership & Management foundation degree (which is validated by Leeds City College), the department, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.
+This handbook provides you with information about your Certificate in Education (which is validated by Leeds City College), the school, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.

-Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in the field of Leadership and Management, and also for progression onto a BA (Hons) Degree top-up course if that is your choice.
+Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in education and also for progression onto further study if that is your choice.